-There is a 40 amp circuit breaker located in the aft starboard storage compartment.
+There is a 40 AMP circuit breaker located in the starboard aft rigging area.
 This is the main breaker protecting the wiring supplying power to the accessory switch panel.
-If this breaker is tripped, depress the red button on the breaker box to reset it.
+If this breaker is tripped, depressing the red button will reset it.